 How the publisher will keep the free content invaluable while maintaining a premium service?
-Is it going to be a sitewide-paywall in sometime?
+Is it going to be a sitewide-paywall in some time?
 We all know turning to paywalls isn’t easy.

-– Are the audience ready?
+– Is the audience ready?

 Anywhere between 5,000 to 10,000 people attend TechCrunch’s Disrupt event every year and 44 million people visit CrunchBase (free version) to learn about a startup.
 Some might pay, but most won’t.